learn-co-curriculum/phase-0-css-intro-lab/README.md

 HTML's role in our websites is to provide structure, content, and link resources.
 Understanding that, its role in describing the style of content is minimal.
-By default, HTML follows a few default rules, and provides minimal customization itself through the use of different tags and built in attributes.
+HTML follows a few default rules, and provides minimal customization itself through the use of different tags and built in attributes.

 In order to further customize the style, appearance, and interactive behavior of